A 4-Step IT Strategy to Optimize Complex Websites

 Step #2: Set Website Goals

 Now that IT & Marketing on the same page, it’s time to set goals.
-Ask the question: how does application performance and speed impact bottom line business?
+Ask the question: how to do application performance and speed impact bottom-line business?

 - What are you trying to impact?
 Boil down goals and mold strategy around specific metrics to impact.
 For example, to reach an eCommerce revenue goal, focus on improvement in conversion metrics and increase average session time, as those are critical metrics to impact.